rapid7/r7insight_node/README.md

 assert(winston.transports.Insight);
 ```

+Winston is an optional dependency in `r7insight_node` and and if included it
+requires `winston-transport` for the `InsightTransport` to extend it.

 When adding a new Insight transport, the options argument passed to Winston’s
 `add` method supports the usual options in addition to those which are Winston-